hjfitz/focus.hjf.io/README.md

 - Repeats a video innit
 - 25 minute pomo timer
-- Soon: click a link to start playing (should add data-url to li tags)
+- Click a link to start playing (should add data-url to li tags)
+- Pause music at end of pomo
 - Soon: Show running timer on the page
-- Soon: Pause music at end of pomo